 Hepatocyte cell viability (CV) will be monitored during the assay to ensure the cells remain functional during.
 CV measures will be taken throughout the assay time course.

-Mass Spectrometry (MS)

-Mass spectrometry (MS) is an analytical technique that is used to measure the mass-to-charge ratio of ions.
-The results are typically presented as a mass spectrum, a plot of intensity as a function of the mass-to-charge ratio.
-For the purposes of this protocol, MS is used to quantitate the amount of a test agent in a sample.
-Chromatographic separation techniques (e.g., gas chromatography, liquid chromatography) are employed to enhance the separation and therefore resolution of analytes being measured.

 Assay Reference Compound (RC)

 An assay reference compound (RC) selected for inclusion in the assay ensures the assay is performing as expected.
 Compounds selected have documented hepatocyte clearance rates previously described either in peer-reviewed literature or Wetmore laboratory records.
 The specific compound selected will be determined on a case by case basis and may be selected based on anticipated clearance rates or physico-chemical properties of the test compounds.
 A RC may be considered a TA, but not all TAs are RCs.